 Autopsy procedure begins with the general and ends with the specific:

-- First, a visual examination takes place of the entire body, as well as the organs and internal structures.
+- First, a visual examination of the entire body is done, including the organs and internal structures.

 - Then, microscopic, chemical, and microbiological examinations may be made of the organs and tissues.

 - All organs removed for examination are weighed, and a section is preserved for processing into microscopic slides.